Relations between Germany and Ethiopia have traditionally been good and are fostered by reciprocal high-level visits.

 In coordination with the Ethiopian Government and international development partners, German development cooperation focuses on three priority areas:

-conservation and sustainable use of natural resources and biodiversity
+- conservation and sustainable use of natural resources; biodiversity.

 At the last round of intergovernmental negotiations in November 2017, Germany made a total of 126 million euros in new commitments under its official development cooperation for the period up to 2020.

 The German Government is providing 48 million euros until 2020 for the priority area of education.
-This includes supporting the development and introduction of the German system of vocational training as well as promoting practice-oriented higher education in Ethiopia.
+This includes supporting the introduction and development of the German system of vocational training as well as promoting practice-oriented higher education in Ethiopia.

 Cooperation in the priority area of food security and agriculture – so far focusing on the Ethiopian Government’s Sustainable Land Management Programme – is being stepped up with a new commitment of 66.5 million euros for the period 2017-2020 to improve drought resilience and increase agricultural productivity.
 This priority area is complemented by a cooperation project on agricultural policy that covers seed development, training and agriculture dialogue.